hl7au/au-fhir-core/input/pagecontent/declaring-conformance.md

     }
     ```

-Example: CapabilityStatement resource for a responder supporting the AU Core Waist Circumference profile as a profile for supported use cases provided by the responder:
+Example: CapabilityStatement resource for a server supporting the AU Core Waist Circumference profile as a profile for supported use cases provided by the server:

     ```
     {